 - Property Prices.

 Since the 1960s, UK house prices have increased much faster than the rate of inflation.
 Property owners have seen a marked increase in household wealth through rising property prices.
 This has increased gap between property owners and non-property owners.
+This has also been exacerbated by growth of second homes and buy to let which enables households to develop a property portfolio.

-- Ability to Save.
+- Ability to save.
 People on low income rarely have the ability to save.
 They have a very high marginal propensity to consume.
 People on higher incomes have a lower marginal propensity to consume, after buying necessities, they have an ability to save (e.g. for private pensions and personal savings account.

 - Increased income inequality.
 Since the 1970s, there has been a widening of income inequality.
 This has contributed towards greater wealth inequality.
 See also: rising income inequality